 Trends in oyster counts across Apalachicola, Pensacola, and St. Andrews Bays across reefs following restoration

-The dispersion parameter using the binom2 family formulation of a negative binomial distribution was <1 for all models suggesting extreme overdispersion (example for spat Figure 3).
-We hypothesized that trends in oyster counts may vary over similarly over time (Period), Bay (Pensacola, St. Andrews, and Apalachicola Bay) or trends in oyster counts may be different among Bays (Period*Bay) over time and created mathematical models to represent these hypotheses (Table X).
+The dispersion parameter using the binom2 family formulation of a negative binomial distribution was <1 for all models, suggesting extreme overdispersion (example for spat Figure 3).
+We hypothesized that trends in oyster counts may vary similarly over time (Period), Bay (Pensacola, St. Andrews, and Apalachicola Bay) or trends in oyster counts may be different among Bays (Period*Bay) over time and created mathematical models to represent these hypotheses (Table X).
 For each model we considered site within the Bay as a random effect and used the log of the number of quadrats as an offset to control for differences in sampling effort over time and in each bay.
-Because our interest is in how counts of oyster spat change over time (as a restoration effort to shift the system from an undesired to desired state) we were most interested in the Period * Bay interactive model including Period as a continuous covariate.
+Because our interest is in how counts of oyster spat change over time (as a restoration effort to shift the system from an undesired to a desired state) we were most interested in the Period * Bay interactive model including Period as a continuous covariate.
 This is because this model provides insight into (1) whether restoration triggered a response in oyster counts over time and (2) if this response was consistent among the three bays.
 From an AIC perspective, Bay * Period model had the lowest value (delta AIC between lowest AIC and model with second lowest AIC = 3.3; Table X).
 For this model, over time, Apalachicola Bay live spat counts declined (beta = -0.17, SE beta = 0.04, p<0.0001).
-Pensacola and St. Andrews bays both show different trends in live oyster spat counts compared to Apalachicola, but uncertainty in response was higher (Pensacola Bay, beta = 0.07, SE beta = 0.15, p=0.10; St. Andrews beta = 0.25, SE beta = 0.20, p=0.03).
+Pensacola and St. Andrews bays both show different trends in oyster spat counts compared to Apalachicola, but uncertainty in response was higher (Pensacola Bay, beta = 0.07, SE beta = 0.15, p=0.10; St. Andrews beta = 0.25, SE beta = 0.20, p=0.03).
 Even though the estimated slope is positive for Pensacola and St. Andrews bays, this trend is uncertain (high standard error on beta terms) and the value is low suggesting an increase of about 1 oyster spat per quadrat for each time period (example back transformation exp0.25=1.3).
 This contrasts with Apalachicola Bay which was declining at about 0.8 live oysters per quadrat per period (exp-0.18 = 0.8).
 Predicted mean live oyster spat counts (95% CI) for the last period of the time series (period 14) from a single ¼-m2 quadrat are Apalachicola = 6.7 (4.4 - 10.0), Pensacola = 15.3 (1.5 - 160.8), and St. Andrews = 570.5 (33.0 – 9864.0) with only St. Andrews having a predicted (and highly uncertain) increase since the beginning of the time series (Figure 4).

-Fitting the same Bay * Period model to counts of seed or legal sized oysters revealed a similar pattern as seen in live oyster spat – observed and predicted declines in seed oysters over time in Apalachicola Bay, relatively constant values in Pensacola Bay, and increasing, but highly uncertain trends in St. Andrews Bay.
+Fitting the same Bay * Period model to counts of seed or legal sized oysters revealed a similar pattern as seen in oyster spat – observed and predicted declines in seed oysters over time in Apalachicola Bay, relatively constant values in Pensacola Bay, and increasing, but highly uncertain trends in St. Andrews Bay.
 St. Andrews Bay was the only system to have at least one live oyster per quadrat predicted (1.6 live legal oysters [0.41 – 6.20 95% CI]) whereas the other bays were predicted to have less than one live legal oyster per quadrat (Apalachicola 0.65, [0.31 – 1.38]; Pensacola 0.14, [0.04 – 0.50]).

 A detailed analysis Apalachicola Bay oyster spat response to restoration measured by counts from rock and shell cultch from multiple studies